Delta-8, Delta-9, and Delta-10: How do they tie into the cannabis debate? - NewsBreak

 THC, or tetrahydrocannabinol , is a substance derived from the cannabis plant that primarily attributes to the “high” feeling when consumed in a product.

-Delta-9 THC is the cannabinoid most associated with cannabis while Delta-8 and Delta-10 are essentially the less-potent cousins of Delta-9.Johnson City man allegedly busted with meth, other drugs
+Delta-9 THC is the cannabinoid most associated with cannabis while Delta-8 and Delta-10 are essentially the less-potent cousins of Delta-9.Tennessee lawmaker looks to legalize medical cannabis next legislative session

 “Delta-8, a little bit less, is about 70% as potent as Delta-9,” LabCanna CEO Derek Besenius said.
 “Then Delta-10 leans more toward the energy, creative, focus side of things.”